immediatus/immediatus.github.io/content/blog/2024-03-12/index.md

 +++
 authors = [ "Yuriy Polyulya" ]
-title = "Ideas about definion of mindset" description = "Based on assumption that mindset is something what is exists and can be defined." date = 2024-03-12
+title = "Ideas about definition of mindset" description = "Based on the assumption that mindset exists and can be defined." date = 2024-03-12

 draft = false